 The Cricut Joy app only works with Cricut Joy machines (Sorry, Maker and Explore users), and you must have yours already connected before downloading the app.
 If yours is still in the box, here’s a step-by-step setup guide.

 Since the app is specifically designed for speedy projects from brand new crafters, you’ll still need Design Space for more complex jobs.
-The app is currently only available for iOS phones and tablets, but an Android version is in development.
+The app is currently available for iOS and Android devices.

-Now that all the things the app can’t do are out of the way, grab it from the App Store, log into your Cricut account, and let’s see what it can do.
+Now that all the things the app can’t do are out of the way, grab it from your App Store, log into your Cricut account, and let’s see what it can do.

 Quick Labels and Insert Cards